venom-blockchain/venom-blockchain.github.io/docs/start/learn/gas-and-fees.md

 # Gas and Fees

-To send a message to the network, you must attach a certain amount of VENOM.
-This is used to pay the validators for their work, cover the cost of storing the message on the network, and any remaining amount is returned as a change.
+When sending a message to the network, a specific amount of Venom tokens must be attached.
+This is used to compensate validators for their work, cover the costs of storing the message on the network, and any remaining balance is returned as change.

-This mechanism serves several purposes:
+This system serves multiple purposes:

-1. **To incentive** validators to maintain the correct operation of the network, perform transaction calculations, and store contract data on their nodes
+1. **To incentivize** validators to ensure the network runs smoothly, perform transaction calculations, and store contract data on their nodes.

-2. **To restrict** the ability to send spam to the network and restrict attempts to slow it down by malicious parties
+2. **To restrict** the ability to send spam to the network and prevent attempts by malicious parties to slow it down.

 There are several important characteristics of commissions:

-The cost of a gas unit in the network is fixed and is specified in the global configuration, which can only be changed by the general consensus of validators
+The cost per unit of gas on the network is fixed and is outlined in the global configuration, which can only be modified by the consensus of validators.

 :::info Gas cost in the network
 Currently, one gas unit in the network costs 100 nanoVENOM
 :::

-The network also charges a commission for data storage for the entire time of their existence in the network
+The network also charges a commission for data storage for the entire duration of their existence in the network

 The commission is always paid from the contract balance, as external messages cannot be value-bearing messages.

-The user determines how much VENOM to attach as payment fees from their contract account to the call.
-The attached value is the maximum amount that will be spent on executing the call chain.
-Usually, the DApp automatically proposes the recommended value for the user.
+The user decides how much VENOM to attach as payment fees from their contract account for the call.
+The attached value is the upper limit for the cost of executing the call chain.
+Typically, the DApp automatically suggests a recommended value for the user.

 ## Fee Calculation